 Last year, Google Fit and Apple Health brought health applications into the mainstream.
+While these devices can provide a wealth of data for app developers looking to help consumers get more out of their wearables, the data itself may fall under the scope of Federal laws protecting patient health information under HIPAA.
 Developers unfamiliar with this space must learn how to maintain HIPAA compliance.

 - Possible PHI Issues